Y4niv/HebrewTranslations/README.md

 # DNS Jumper
 Can be downloaded [from here](https://www.sordum.org/7952/), can be used for easily changing a DNS for each network adapter, backup and restore settings, testing DNS server response time, flushing DNS cache and more.
 My translation is currently integrated with the official release as well.

-**Version:** 2.1
+**Version:** 2.1+

 # Free WinISO (WinISO 5.3)
-Can be downloaded [from here](http://www.winiso.com/products/winiso-free.html), can be used for creating an ISO image file from a CD, converting between several formats (ISO, BIN), extracting and changing image files, creating a bootable image file etc.
+Can be downloaded [from here - removed from website](https://www.winiso.com/user/download/winiso53.exe), can be used for creating an ISO image file from a CD, converting between several formats (ISO, BIN), extracting and changing image files, creating a bootable image file etc.

 **Version:** 5.3